 - 1. If the Dean concurs with the Department Chair's recommendation, the student will have their consent to be in attendance at the University or on University premises withdrawal in writing by the Dean.
 Texas Education Code § 51.233(a) & 51.234. - 2.
 The written notice by the Dean shall contain all of the following: - a.
 That consent to remain on the campus has been withdrawn and the number of days for which consent has been withdrawn, not to exceed fourteen (14); - b.
 Name and job title of the person withdrawing consent, along with an address where the person withdrawing consent can be contacted during regular working hours; - c.
 Brief statement of the activity or activities resulting in the Withdrawal of Consent; and, - d.
 Notification that the student is entitled to a hearing on the withdrawal not later than three (3) days from the date of receipt by the Dean of a request for hearing from the person. - 3.
-Whenever consent is withdrawn by the Dean, the Dean shall submit a written report to the President within twenty-four (24) hours, unless the Dean has reinstated consent for the student.
-The report shall contain all of the following:

-- a.
-Description of the student, including, if available, the student's name, address, and phone number; and, - b.
+Whenever consent is withdrawn by the Dean, the Dean shall submit a written report to the Provost within twenty-four (24) hours, unless the Dean has reinstated consent for the student.
+The report shall contain the following: - a.
+Description of the student, including, the student's name, address, and phone number; and, b.
 Statement of the facts giving rise to the Withdrawal of Consent.

-C. CONFIRMATION BY PRESIDENT
+C. CONFIRMATION BY PROVOST

-- If the President or their designee upon reviewing the written report described above finds that there was reasonable cause to believe that the student has willfully disrupted the orderly operation of the University or university premises, and that their presence on University premises will constitute a substantial and material threat to the orderly operation of the campus or facility, they may enter written confirmation upon the report of the action taken by the Dean.
-Texas Education Code § 51.236 (b). - If the President or their designee does not confirm the action taken by the Dean within 24 hours after the time that consent was withdrawn, the Withdrawal of Consent shall be deemed void and of no force or effect, except that any arrest made during the period shall not for this reason be deemed to have been made for probable cause.
+- 1. If the Provost or their designee, upon reviewing the Dean's written report finds that there was reasonable cause to believe that the student has willfully disrupted the orderly operation of the University or university premises, and that the student's presence on University premises will constitute a substantial and material threat to the orderly operation of the campus or facility, the Provost or their designee may enter written confirmation upon the report of the action taken by the Dean.
+Texas Education Code § 51.236 (b). - If the Provost or their designee does not confirm the action taken by the Dean within 24 hours after the time that consent was withdrawn, the Withdrawal of Consent shall be deemed void and of no force or effect, except that any arrest made during the period shall not for this reason be deemed to have been made for probable cause.